sine2pi/FAMOptimizer/README.md

 Beta .
 Working.
 I'm surprised too.
 Proof of concept.

+This optimizer is specifically for ASR type models but works well without the FAM which can be controlled (turned on) by step count. fam_start_step=100

 An experimental approach specifically designed for speech recognition tasks, FAM adapts momentum based on the frequency characteristics of gradient updates.

 ### Frequency-Adaptive Momentum (FAM)